Psychrolutes microporos

 Psychrolutes microporos is a species of deepwater marine fish in the family Psychrolutidae, commonly known as a blobfish or fathead.
 It is found in the abyssal zone in waters around Australia and New Zealand.
+A photograph of an individual taken in 2003 has become famous on the internet for its appearance, widely viewed as unsightly.

 Discovery

 A specimen of Psychrolutes microporos was trawled by the RV James Cook and Doctor Ignacio Hernández Ricordi in 1983 and described by Joseph Nelson in 1995.
 The holotype is in the Museum of New Zealand.
 Another specimen was collected at a depth of 980 m off the coast of New Zealand.
 Another specimen was collected in 2007 in the Tasman Sea at a depth of 1200 m.

 Description

 Psychrolutes microporos is a whitish colour and is flattened laterally, with a wide mouth.
-Blobfish which are pulled up from the depths too quickly suffer severe tissue damage because of the drastic drop in pressure, and morph into an unsightly gelatinous mass (hence the name "blobfish") with a prominent proboscis.
+Blobfish that are pulled up from the depths too quickly suffer severe tissue damage from the drastic drop in pressure and become a gelatinous mass (hence the name "blobfish") with a prominent proboscis.
 Blobfish in their natural deep-sea habitat have a completely different appearance, recognizably piscine, compact, and with no proboscis.
 Blobfish can support extremely high pressures in the deep ocean, when compared to pressures closer to the surface of the ocean.